GeoAziz/mavazimarket/README.md

 -   [ ] **Implement Real Admin Actions:** Replace mocked admin actions (e.g., changing user roles, bulk updates) with secure Firebase Cloud Functions.
 -   [ ] **Server-Side Search:** Implement a robust search feature that queries the database directly instead of filtering on the client.
 -   [ ] **Add End-to-End Testing:** Implement a testing framework like Cypress or Playwright to ensure application reliability.
--   [ ] **Deployment:** Prepare and document the process for deploying to a platform like Vercel or Firebase Hosting.